 I had a nasty throat infection, when I got altogether too lazy with my natural remedy and didn’t hit it hard enough.
 It came back as a nasty infection in my lymph nodes (Holy PAINFUL, batman.)
 Then I took antibiotics.
-Subsequently, I have felt the beginnings of the following ailments over the last 3-4 months: mastitis, repeated lady-part infections, (sorry for the immaturity. love me anyway.) more sore throats, and then a nastily infected finger by late spring, just under the cuticle and fingernail.
+Subsequently, I have felt the beginnings of the following ailments over the last 3-4 months: mastitis, repeated lady-part infections, more sore throats, and then a nastily infected finger by late spring, just under the cuticle and fingernail.

-(See, now even you feel sorry for my poor gut bacteria, don’t you?
-I get it.
-I do.
-Fist bump.)
+(See, now even you feel sorry for my poor gut bacteria, don’t you?)

 I have been able to ward off most of these issues by downing jars of Bubbie’s sauerkraut (for the amazing probiotics) like there’s no tomorrow (my body told me to eat a whole jar in 48 hours – so I did…), taking the high-quality probiotic capsules I bought when I had antibiotics, eating plain high-fat yogurt, and taking colloidal silver in my water here and there.
 (I think the sauerkraut made the most difference, to be honest.
 I would eat about a cup of the stuff on top of my burger patty at dinner whenever I felt the least bit of anything starting.)